MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     - The **Unit** is used to identify what unit will be converted.
     - The **Factor value** is used to determine the amount to be estimated per the Factor value unit.
     - The **Factor value unit** is used to specify the unit type to be converted to.

     1. Select **Save & Close** to save the record.

     ![Graphical user interface, application Description automatically generated with medium confidence](./Images/Lab03/L03_image024.png)

-1. The new Estimation factor is estimating that every 100 miles is equivalent to 49 kWh.
+1. The **New Estimation factor** is estimating that every 100 miles is equivalent to 49 kWh.

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab03/L03_image025.png)